-Wear dry gloves.
-When necessary, lubricate only the entering end of the pessary with lubricating vaginal gel.
-Compress the pessary (bringing sides together) as shown in Figure 1 for the Incontinence Dish and Figure 1a for the Incontinence Ring.
+- Wear dry gloves.
+When necessary, lubricate only the entering end of the pessary with lubricating vaginal gel. - Use one finger to press the perineum.
+Fold the pessary by bringing the sides together with the posterior bar curved upwards (see 2.
+Figures 5 and 6).